ibm-cloud-docs/cloud-databases/terra-tutorial.md

 1. [Create or retrieve an {{site.data.keyword.cloud}} API key.](/docs/account?topic=account-userapikey#create_user_key) The API key is used to authenticate with the {{site.data.keyword.cloud}} platform and to determine your permissions for {{site.data.keyword.cloud}} services.

 1. Create a Terraform on {{site.data.keyword.cloud_notm}} Databases project directory.
-The directory will hold all your configuration files that you create as part of this tutorial.
+The directory holds all your configuration files that you create as part of this tutorial.
 The directory in this tutorial is named `tf-postgres`, but you can use any name for the directory.

    ```terraform
    mkdir tf-postgres && cd tf-postgres